albanleandri/hugo-casse-pere/README.md

 ```

-Sample content structure is given in the `exampleSite` folder.
+A sample of content structure is given in the `exampleSite` folder.
 Have fun!

 ### Search

 The forked themes had a search function.
 It must be toggled on, in order to be visible in the navigation bar.
-It uses [DuckDuckGo](https://duckduckgo.com) for a site specific search, provided you have set the `domain` parameter in your `config.toml` file
+It uses [DuckDuckGo](https://duckduckgo.com) for a site-specific search, provided you have set the `domain` parameter in your `config.toml` file

 To get DuckDuckGo to index your domain, submit it to the
 [Yandex Webmaster Tools](https://webmaster.yandex.com) -